nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

 The output should appear as follows:

 ```
-BUILD_ROOT is: /mnt/c/data/source2/fprime
+BUILD_ROOT is: XXXXXX/fprime
 PYTHON_BASE: /usr
 Sequence is 191 bytes
 CRC: 3121812285 (0xBA13133D)
 ```

-The sequence compiler generates a file `Ref/sequences/math_sequence.bin` the is the binary version of the sequence.
+The sequence compiler generates a file `Ref/sequences/math_sequence.bin`, which is the binary form of the sequence.

 ### 4.2.3 Executing the Sequence

 Sequences are run by invoking the `CS_Run` command while the software is running.
 The F' `CmdSequencer` infrastructure component loads the sequence from the target's file system and executes it.
 Normally for a flight project there is a process of uplinking the file to the flight vehicle, but the `Ref` example can access the binary file directly.

+The sequence run command can be sent via the GUI:

 ![CS_RUN Command](img/Gnd30.jpg)